 What’s the best day of the week to send a sales email?

 It varies.
 Often times the most productive weekdays are Tuesdays or Wednesdays.
 It’s difficult for the average person to begin work on Sundays and to finish work in the week on Fridays.

 Not enough time in the day for personalization?

-Most marketers love to hyper-personalize but don’t feel like they have enough time in the day to get it done.
-Unfortunately, mass email marketing doesn’t do anything but waste your marketing budget and make it almost impossible to connect efficiently with consumers.
+Most marketers love to hyper personalized but don’t feel like they have enough time in the day to get it done.
+Unfortunately, mass email marketing doesn’t do anything but waste your marketing budget and makes it almost impossible to connect efficiently with consumers.

 In an email, there’s a real risk of diminishing returns.
 While personalization seems like a smart idea, many people get it wrong because they can’t do it fast enough.
 If you can personalize email faster, you can capture things that will put you on the cutting edge.
 That’s a challenge that many people don’t get: time-based personalization is more essential than personalization in general.

 A sale is not made based on the tools used, but rather the process.
 Nail down the process, and use the tools to make it scalable.
 Before we begin, let’s make sure this approach is the right fit for your business model.
 An effective sales process maximizes the productivity of both the SDRs and the AEs.
 You may also have a look at remote sales.